 - Chronic lung diseases

-- Weekend immune system from illness or treatments such as chemotherapy for cancer
+- Weakened immune system from illness or treatments such as chemotherapy for cancer

 - Muscular dystrophy and other neuromuscular disorders